 What is the difference between revocable and irrevocable trusts?

 The main difference between a revocable trust vs irrevocable trust is in the amount of control you have over assets placed in the trust once it’s created.
 A revocable trust can be altered at any time, while an irrevocable living trust cannot be modified or revoked.

 In addition to control, there are other notable differences between revocable and irrevocable trusts that you should be aware of.

-A revocable living trust can be modified or revoked at any time by the grantor.
-Assets in a revocable trust are still legally owned by the grantor until they’re distributed to beneficiaries after the grantor’s death.
-Any income generated by the trust is distributed to the grantor, and must be filed with their personal taxes.
+The grantor can modify or revoke a revocable living trust at any time.
+Assets in a revocable trust are still legally owned by the grantor until they’re distributed to beneficiaries after death.
+Any income generated by the trust is distributed to the grantor and must be filed with their taxes.

 After the grantor’s death, a revocable trust becomes irrevocable.

 Advantages of a revocable trust

 Grantors may choose revocable over irrevocable trusts for the following reasons: